 The Dieback Working Group Green Card TrainingTM was developed with the input of the Department of Parks and Wildlife and various other stakeholders including Dieback Interpreters and members of the Dieback Working Group Committee.
 It arose out of the need for a training program that gives recipients the knowledge required to address and implement Phytophthora Dieback hygiene principles on-ground.
 This training is fast becoming a training requirement for operators in a range of organisations and agencies across a range of land tenures.
 Book your training today with one of our fantastic trainers or book in to one of DWG's targeted training sessions.
 Spaces are limited so book in now!

 To find out why, how and where to get the training, click on the headings below.

-Type of Training: Green Card for Local Government
+Green Card for Local Government - May 2017 (Postponed from April 28th)

 The invasive plant disease, Phytophthora Dieback, is receiving increasing recognition for the threat it poses to the natural environment and the industries dependant on it.
 Increasing management of the disease means that more and more organisations are looking for a program that train their staff to recognise and follow protocols and procedures for the on-ground management of the disease and its spread.